 Thanks for visiting my weekly COVID-19 update!
 Data sources used for this report appear at the bottom of the page.

-Friday, February 3, 2023 – Here is this week’s COVID-19 update with the latest numbers, analysis, and links to useful news.
+Friday, May 5, 2023 – Here is this week’s COVID-19 update with the latest numbers, analysis, and links to useful news.
 Stay safe, take your Vitamin D, wear a good mask, get vaccinated, and don’t be a spreader 😷!

 Related Links